Gene Noble: Early life and career

-Roston grew up traveling with his father, who served in the US military and traveled to wherever in the world he was stationed.
-His father died in an attempt to rescue another man in 1986 when Roston was aged four.
+Noble was born James Eugene Roston III in Manhattan, Kansas.
+He grew up traveling with his father, who served in the US military and traveled to wherever in the world he was stationed.
+His father died in an attempt to rescue another man in 1986 when Noble was aged four.
 He later moved to Long Island, New York with his mother and brother.
 A year later, he began playing the piano and writing poetry.
 Inspired by singer Prince and R&B musician D’Angelo, Noble decided to pursue a career as a musical artist.

-On March 4, 2014, Roston released his debut EP, Rebirth of Gene, which was described by Noisey as "Everything from his lofty vocals to the electro production."
+On March 4, 2014, Noble released his debut EP, Rebirth of Gene, which was described by Noisey as "Everything from his lofty vocals to the electro production."
 He released a cover of the 2013 song "Say Something" by A Great Big World.

 In 2015, he released the song "Trust".
 He previously released another song, titled "Money Over Bullshit".

 On October 6, 2017, he released the single "Never Know".

 In 2017, he released the song "Stolen Moments", which features LaChardon.
 It would be included on his debut studio album The Cost.
-The song, as described by Roston, is about "the story of two people who can't officially be together because they are in other situations but it doesn't prevent them from finding time for each other."
+The song, as described by Noble, is about "the story of two people who can't officially be together because they are in other situations but it doesn't prevent them from finding time for each other."

 In 2019 he appeared with Sting and Shaggy on NPR's Tiny Desk Concert series.
 His vocal contributions were featured prominently on the last track: a mashup of Shape of My Heart and Lucid Dreams.